François Cormier-Bouligeon

-François Cormier-Bouligeon (27 May 1972) is a French politician of La République En Marche!
-(LREM) who has been serving as a member of the French National Assembly since the 2017 elections, representing the Ardennes's 2nd constituency.
+François Cormier-Bouligeon (born 19 November 1972) is a French politician of Renaissance (RE) who has been serving as a member of the French National Assembly since the 2017 elections, representing Cher's 1st constituency.

 Political career

 Cormier-Bouligeon serves as member of the Committee on Cultural Affairs and Education.
 In addition to his committee assignments, he is a member of the French-Moroccan Parliamentary Friendship Group.

 Political positions

 In July 2019, Cormier-Bouligeon voted in favor of the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.

 In 2022, Cormier-Bouligeon was one of eight parliamentarians who asked President of the National Assembly Yaël Braun-Pivet to set up an investigation committee to look into alleged Russian financing of political parties.